The key to sobriety is not giving up on the days you want to

-When I first got sober, it was the biggest punishment in the world.
-I didn’t want sobriety.
-Sobriety was necessary for survival.
-That’s the truth when you’re an addict or an alcoholic.
-So, naturally, I was not psyched about this new way of life that took away things I loved and separated me from the people and life I’d lived for so long.
-Of course, it was for the best and I’m so grateful I found my way.
-That’s why I’m here to confirm that it is so worth it and sobriety will make your life golden.
+Even though I was ready for sobriety, I still had a pretty bad attitude.
+I was not psyched about this new way of life that took away things I loved and separated me from the people and life I’d lived for so long.
+Of course, it was necessary and I’m so grateful I found my way.
+That’s why I’m here to confirm that it is so worth it and sobriety will make your life exponentially better.
 But, it takes time.
 And, time takes time.

-You see, what I believe is so confusing to people who are trying to get sober, to their families, to the “normies,” is that for most people simply learning how to stay sober takes a while.
-Then, you have to figure out what you like in sobriety, then you have to make new friends, then you have to find a new social life, etc. etc. The idea that someone could give up a life of drinking or drug addiction and transform into a healthy, positive person in 30, 60, or even 90 days is misleading.
+You see, what I believe is so confusing to people trying to get sober, to their families, to the “normies,” is that for most people, learning how to maintain long-term sobriety is a tricky and lengthy process.
+You have to do a lot of emotionally charged work on yourself, you have to figure out what you like in sobriety–who are you sober and in recovery?
+What do you like to do with the days and days you spent partying?
+Then you have to make new friends, have you ever tried that as an adult or in a new town?
+Awkward at best–even when you’re good at it.
+I know, I’ve done it a dozen times.
+You have to find a new social life, new places to go that won’t trigger you.
+It’s serious business!
+The idea that someone could give up a life of drinking or drug addiction and transform into a healthy, positive person in 30, 60, or even 90 days is misleading and unrealistic.
 The road can be long and have hurdles.

 Drinking and using are the symptoms, but what’s the problem?

 Yes, there are always those exceptions, the alcoholics who picked up a drink or drug and loved it from the first moment–no family history of alcoholism or trauma to take credit.
 However, most of us do have alcoholism in the family and have to recover from trauma.
 Then there are the mental health issues, and possibly other addictions to deal with once when we get sober.
-That stuff is hard and painful.
-Those things can take years.
-Maintaining sobriety is the fundamental basic that has to happen for one to recover from any of those issues.
+This is not fun work and there’s a natural resistance to it, so those things can take years.
+Maintaining sobriety is the fundamental basis that has to happen for one to recover from any of those issues.

-So, what if you have someone who relapses for a decade?
+Now, what if you have someone who relapses for a while?
 Like myself.
 How does all that other work get done?
 Very slowly.
 There are multiple issues being addressed while someone is dealing with the everyday battle of staying sober.
-This is a puzzle on top of a conundrum.
-I was led from program to program, to therapist to coach to mentors, all while learning to stay sober and sometimes through relapses.
-It took a while.
-But, it was so worth it.
+I was led from program to program, to therapist to coach to mentor, all while learning to stay sober and sometimes through relapses.
+It took a long friggin time.
+But, it was so worth it when I consider the life I have today.

 If you focus and get help with what ails you, sobriety can give you everything

-My travels haven’t been smooth–definitely filled with bumps, misstarts, and many restarts.
-Looking back, I’m surprised I hung in there through some things.
-Some spark of grit inside wanted to keep going and I always kept coming back.
-I came back in relapse, after relapse, in good times and bad.
-Even when you fall, all that matters is that you come back.
-The longer you stay sober, the longer you keep working at these things, the better you get.
-You have tools for recovery, you have tools for family dynamics, a new community is created, new sober besties are found, career issues get straightened out, sex and financial inventories are made.
+My travels haven’t been smooth–definitely filled with bumps, misstarts, and many restarts, but some spark of grit inside wanted to keep going and I always kept coming back.
+That’s the point, even when you fall, all that matters is that you come back.
+The longer you stay sober, the longer you keep working at these things, and the better you get.
+You will wake up and realize you have tools for recovery, you have tools for family dynamics, a new community is created, new sober besties are found, career issues get straightened out, and sex and financial inventories are made.
 This is when life gets good.
 When the shame and the fear dissipate and a better version of yourself emerges.

 It’s the inside and the outside stuff